Build OpenCV (including Python) with CUDA on Windows

 Install the latest version of Visual Studio, selecting the Desktop development with C++ workload shown in the image below.
 If you already have an installation ensure that the correct workload is installed and that you have updated to the latest version.

-Download the source files for OpenCV from GitHub by either cloning the repositories (opencv and opencv_contrib) or or downloading the archives containing the source files (opencv.zip and opencv_contirib.zip)
+Download the source files1 for OpenCV from GitHub by either cloning the repositories (opencv and opencv_contrib) or or downloading the archives containing the source files (opencv.zip and opencv_contirib.zip)

 Install the latest stable (not release candidate -rc) version of CMake.